A slightly unusual look at PH1

 Here in Portsmouth we’re running a workshop about the transit of Venus on HMS Warrior, in the Portsmouth Historic Dockyard.
 We plan to demonstrate the triangulation method by using it to estimate the distance from the Warrior to the local landmark “The Spinnaker Tower”.
 Two people will stand on the desk and we’ll mark out from them the direction to the Spinnaker Tower.
 Making one of the angles a right angle, we can then estimate the distance to Spinnaker (which is about 300m) by d = b/cos A, where A is the other angle, and b is the distance between the two people on deck.

 This isn’t exactly the method used in the historical measurements, but it demonstrates the idea.
-Of course when observing the transit of Venus from two widely separated places on Earth, it’s not as easy to measure the angle between the sight lines.
+Of course when observing the transit of Venus from two widely separated places on Earth, it’s not exactly easy to measure the angle between the sight lines.
 What Edmund Halley figured out in 1678 was that if you could measure the times when Venus stars and ends its transit you can get at the same information.

 In all of recorded history, we have records of a total of six transits of Venus that have been observed (1639, 1761, 1769, 1874, 1882 and 2004).
 You have to feel sorry for Johannes Kepler, who predicted the transit which occured in 1631, but then died in 1630.
 No-one is recorded to have used his prediction that year.
 Jerimiah Horrocks and Willam Crabtree (two British astronomers who were friends) have the honour of being the first humans known to have seen Venus transit.
 Horrocks found and improved Kepler’s earlier predictions, and both men successfully observed the 1639 transit from Northern England (in December!).